 - ½ teaspoon dried basil

-- Cook sausage, beef, onion and garlic in a skillet until no pink remains.
+- Cook beef, sausage, onion, and garlic in a large pot until no pink remains.
 Drain fat.

 - Bring to a boil over medium-high heat.
 Reduce the heat to medium-low and let simmer uncovered for 30 minutes or until thickened.

 - Serve over spaghetti or cooked pasta.